 We found 4 neurosurgeons who accept Blue Shield of California HMO near Colton, CA.

-Dr. Frank Hsu specializes in neurosurgery.
-He is rated 2.0 stars out of 5 by his patients.
-He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
-Dr. Hsu is a graduate of the University of Maryland School of Medicine.
-For his professional training, Dr. Hsu completed a residency program at a hospital affiliated with Oregon Health & Science University.
-He has received professional recognition including the following: Best Doctors in America - Neurological Surgery.
-Dr. Hsu speaks Mandarin and Taiwanese.
+Dr. Frank Hsu sees patients in Orange, CA, Loma Linda, CA, and Laguna Hills, CA. His medical specialty is neurosurgery.
+Before completing his residency at a hospital affiliated with Oregon Health & Science University, Dr. Hsu attended medical school at the University of Maryland School of Medicine.
+Patient ratings for Dr. Hsu average 2.0 stars out of 5.
+He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
+Dr. Hsu has received professional recognition including the following: Best Doctors in America - Neurological Surgery.
+He speaks the following foreign languages: Mandarin and Taiwanese.
 His hospital/clinic affiliations include UC Irvine Health and MemorialCare Health System.

 Clinical interests: Aneurysm, Arteriovenous Malformation, Movement Disorders, Spine Problems, Stereotactic ...
 (Read more)

 Dr. Javed Siddiqi's medical specialty is neurosurgery.
 He accepts Blue Cross/Blue Shield, Blue Shield, Health Net, and more.
 Dr. Siddiqi is a graduate of The University of Western Ontario, Schulich School of Medicine & Dentistry.